simon-ament/Study/content/🚑 Software-Technik/07_methods_tools.md

 ![[Screenshot from 2025-08-08 10-41-20.png|500]]

 1. To start a poker planning session, the product owner or customer reads a user story or describes a feature to the players
-	- z.B.
-"Customer enters search criteria for a hotel reservation"
+	- e.g. "Customer enters search criteria for a hotel reservation"
 2. Players estimate by selecting numbered cards face-down to the table
 3. Cards are simultaneously displayed
 4. Discuss and explain the **high** and **low** estimates